Brachial Plexus and Peripheral Nerve Disorders Program

 - Children or teens who have experienced trauma and have weakness or reduced sensation in the hand/arm or any other part of the body.

 - Children who have unexplained weakness, numbness, pain or discomfort in an arm or leg.

 Problems Treated By this Program:

 What Should I Expect?

-At the initial visit, the child will be seen by the neurosurgeon and other team members and a medical history will be taken.
-Please bring all medical records and images of the associated injury.
-Some children may require one or more imaging studies to evaluate nerve and muscle function.
+At the initial visit, your child will be evaluated by members of the team that specialize in care of peripheral nerve problems.
+A medical history will be taken.
+Please bring all medical records and radiology images/reports associated with the peripheral nerve problem.
+Some children may require one or more imaging studies or other diagnostic tests to evaluate nerve and muscle function.

 Imaging studies that may be prescribed include: